eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

   :param assign_bfactors: If set to True, the local scores get assigned to the
                           **model** as bfactors

+  :param settings:      Object that contains paths to potentials etc.
+                        If set to None, an object with default paths is generated with: settings=conf.SwissmodelSettings().
+                        Must have following members:

+                          * local_potentials: path to :class:`PotentialContainer`
+                                              applied for local scoring.
+                          * global_potentials: path to :class:`PotentialContainer`
+                                               applied for global scoring
+                          * local_scorer: path to :class:`LocalScorer` to
+                                          linearly combine per-residue scores
+                          * global_scorer: path to :class:`GlobalScorer` to
+                                           linearly combine global scores
+                          * reference_tab: path to :class:`ost.Table` containing
+                                           reference data.
+                          * disco_tree: path to random forest, that predicts local QMEANDisCo scores.

   :type model:          :class:`ost.mol.EntityHandle` / :class:`ost.mol.EntityView`
   :type output_dir:     :class:`str`
   :type plots:          :class:`bool`